MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-devguide-messaging.md

 There are, however, a few important distinctions between IoT Hub device-to-cloud messaging and Event Hubs:

 * As explained in the [Control access to IoT Hub][lnk-devguide-security] section, IoT Hub allows per-device authentication and access control.
 * IoT Hub allows you to add up to ten additional endpoints.
-You control which endpoints messages are delivered to using rules based on message properties.
+Messages are delivered to the endpoints based on routes configured on your IoT hub.
 * IoT Hub allows millions of simultaneously connected devices (see [Quotas and throttling][lnk-quotas]), while Event Hubs is limited to 5000 AMQP connections per namespace.
 * IoT Hub does not allow arbitrary partitioning using a **PartitionKey**.
 Device-to-cloud messages are partitioned based on their originating **deviceId**.
 * Scaling IoT Hub is slightly different than scaling Event Hubs.
 For more information, see [Scaling IoT Hub][lnk-guidance-scale].